 Mixing a few simple ingredients together and pushing the dough around for a little while isn’t difficult for anyone to do.
 Putting a tray of dough into the oven and waiting for 25 minutes is even easier.

-The hardest part about baking your own home made bread is making sure you have the right ingredients ready before you begin.
+The hardest part about baking your own bread is making sure you have the right ingredients ready before you begin.

-While it's easy enough to buy a box of bread mix from the store and throw it together within a few minutes - these box-mixes simply don't have the same great taste as homemade bread recipes made from scratch.
+And, while it’s easy enough to buy a box of bread mix from the store and throw it together within a few minutes – these box-mixes simply don’t have the same great taste as homemade bread recipes from scratch.

 When you make your own bread you have two options.
 You can go the semi-homemade route and buy yourself a shiny new bread making machine or you can go it alone.